 Back to Miami

-Everglades National Park has one more destination I would like o explore but we have never had time for it.
-It’s the Long Pine Key.
-There too should be many good trails and a campsite for overnight stay.
+The Everglades National Park has one more interesting destination we would like to see, but there’s not yet been time for it, the Long Pine Key.
+There should be many good trails and a campsite for overnight stays.

-We had to start driving back to Miami but stopped one more time, at a roadside vegetable and fruit market.
-They made us super tasty smoothies that made the kids happy and helped them sit another two hours in the car.
+But, for us, it was getting late and we had to start driving back to Miami.
+On the way we stopped one more time, at a roadside vegetable and fruit market.
+There we got super tasty smoothies that delighted us and made the kids happy.
+These smoothies helped them sit two more hours in the car!